ChrisGalHur/ChrisGalHur/README.md

 <h1 align="center">Hello world!!!
 I'm Christian Gálvez 😊</h1>
-<h3 align="center">A passionate back end developer from Barcelona/Spain 🌆</h3>
+<h3 align="center">A passionate back end and Android Java developer from Barcelona/Spain 🌆</h3>

 <h4>💻 TO WORK:</h4>
-My specialty is java, working together with spring managing databases in both MongoDB and MySQL.
+My specialty is java, working together with spring managing databases in both MongoDB and MySQL.<br>
-I'm a proactive person; "I'm hungry" to learn and improve every day.
+I'm a proactive person; "I'm hungry" to learn and improve every day.<br>
+Currently I have discovered java on android and I am passionate about it.<br>
+You can see my Proyectos together with my apprenticeship below.👇<br>

 <h4>🙋 ABAUT ME:</h4>

 Passionate about life and enjoys every moment of it. 🔝<br>
 I love nature and the peace of the mountains. 🌄<br>
 That is why my zen moment is mtb and hiking. 🚵<br>
   <br>